rogyw/frontend-nanodegree-resume/README.md

 Repository includes the following files:

 * **index.html**: The main HTML document.
 Contains links to all of the CSS and JS resources needed to render the resume, including resumeBuilder.js.
-* **js/helper.js**: Contains helper code needed to format the resume and build the map.
-It also has a few function shells for additional functionality.
-More on helper.js further down.
 * **js/resumeBuilder.js**: Code to add content to the page.
+Refactored as an exercise to Model-View-Octopus;
 * **js/jQuery.js**: The jQuery library.
 * **css/style.css**: Contains all of the CSS needed to style the page.
 * **README.md**: The GitHub readme file.